New Delhi, July 3 (IANS) The union cabinet has approved the food security ordinance, Food Minister K.V. Thomas said Wednesday.

-The Bharatiya Janata Party did not allow parliament to debate the bill during the budget session that ended May 8 and sought the prime minister’s resignation over faulty coal blocks allocations.
+The Congress-led United Progressive Alliance (UPA) government chose the ordinance route to effect the National Food Security Bill, which is held up in parliament.
+The Bharatiya Janata Party (BJP) did not allow parliament to debate the bill during the budget session that ended May 8 and sought the prime minister’s resignation over faulty coal blocks allocations.

 The bill aims to provide subsidised food grain to around 67 percent of India’s 1.2 billion people.
 Around 800 million people would thus get the subsidised food grain at an initial cost of around Rs.1.3 lakh crore.

-It is seen as a big-ticket legislation of the Congress-led United Progressive Alliance government and could prove to be a game-changer ahead of the 2014 general elections.
+The bill, a pet project of UPA chairperson Sonia Gandhi, is seen as a big-ticket legislation of the UPA government and could prove to be a game-changer ahead of the 2014 general elections.